bkirsh99/GNMINFRMTCS/A4/Assignment4.md

 reads.per.chr <- function(merged_bed, cols2compare=c(2,6), type.a=c("hg38", "redo"), type.b=c("hg19", "noDet")){

-  canonical_chromosomes <- paste0("chr", 1:22) #this line creates a character vector comprised of UCSC-style chromosome names (i.e. "chrN")
-  # it contains chromosomes 1 through 22, but excludes chrX, chrY, chrM, and unplaced or unlocalized sequences.
+  canonical_chromosomes <- paste0("chr", 1:22) # This line creates a character vector comprised of UCSC-style chromosome names (i.e. "chrN").
+It contains chromosomes 1 through 22, but excludes chrX, chrY, chrM, and unplaced or unlocalized sequences.

-  chr_subset <- merged_bed[,c(cols2compare[1])] #this line creates a character vector comprised of the chromosome column of each read for the hg38 condition (i.e. column 2), including non-canonical chromosomes
-  # note: this type of data structure allows duplicate elements
-  table_chrs1 <- table(chr_subset) #this line creates a contingency table that reports the frequency of each variable for the specified condition, in this case the hg38 chromosome column (i.e. column 2)
+  chr_subset <- merged_bed[,c(cols2compare[1])] # This line creates a character vector comprised of the data contained in the chromosome column of all hg38 reads (i.e. column 2), including both canonical and non-canonical chromosomes.
+Note that this type of data structure allows (and includes) duplicate elements. table_chrs1 <- table(chr_subset) # This line creates a contingency table from the "chr_subset" vector.
+It reports the frequency of each variable for the specified condition, in this case the hg38 chromosome column (i.e. column 2)

-  chr_subset <- merged_bed[,c(cols2compare[2])] #this line creates a character vector comprised of the chromosome column of each read for the hg19 condition (i.e. column 6), including non-canonical chromosomes table_chrs2 <- table(chr_subset) #this line creates a contingency table that reports the frequency of each variable for the specified condition, in this case the hg19 chromosome column (i.e. column 6)
+  chr_subset <- merged_bed[,c(cols2compare[2])] # This line modifies the "chr_subset" character vector that was created above.
+This time, the entries correspond to the data contained in the chromosome column of all hg19 reads (i.e. column 6), including both canonical and non-canonical chromosomes, as well as repeated values. table_chrs2 <- table(chr_subset) # This line creates a second contingency table from the new "chr_subset" vector.
+It reports the frequency of each variable for the specified condition, in this case the hg19 chromosome column (i.e. column 2)

   compare.df <- data.frame(column1=table_chrs1[names(table_chrs1) %in% canonical_chromosomes],
-                           column2=table_chrs2[names(table_chrs2) %in% canonical_chromosomes]) #this line creates a data frame to compare the frequency of each variable between the two conditions
-  # it contains four columns: variable_condition1, frequency_condition1, variable_condition2, and frequency_condition2 - in this case the variable corresponds to the chromosome name and the conditions are hg19 versus hg38
-  # it only includes the chromosomes defined by "canonical_chromosomes"
+                           column2=table_chrs2[names(table_chrs2) %in% canonical_chromosomes]) # This line creates a data frame that is used to compare the frequency of each variable in the two conditions.
+It contains four columns: variable_condition1, frequency_condition1, variable_condition2, and frequency_condition2.
+In this case, the variable corresponds to the chromosome name and the conditions are hg19 and hg38.
+Note that the %in% operator is used to subset the data such that it includes only the chromosomes defined by "canonical_chromosomes"

-  compare.df <- compare.df[,c(1,2,4)] #this line removes the "variable_condition2" column (i.e. column 3), since it is redundant with the "variable_condition1" column (i.e. column 1), but preserves the frequency columns for pairwise comparison between conditions colnames(compare.df) <- c("Chr",paste0(type.a, "_reads"), paste0(type.b, "_reads")) #this lines renames the columns in the "compare.df" data frame to give it a more meaningful name that represents the conditions
+  compare.df <- compare.df[,c(1,2,4)] # This line modifies the "compare.df" data frame by removing the "variable_condition2" column (i.e. column 3), since it is redundant with the "variable_condition1" column (i.e. column 1).
+Note that it still preserves the two frequency columns to compare both conditions against the same variable. colnames(compare.df) <- c("Chr",paste0(type.a, "_reads"), paste0(type.b, "_reads")) # This lines modifies the "compare.df" data frame by renaming its columns to more meaningful labels that better elucidate the variable and the conditions.

-  compare.df <- melt(compare.df) #this line stacks the frequency columns of each condition in "compare.df" into a single column of data, such that each row is a unique id-variable combination.
-  # it converts wide-format data into long-format data, where individual rows of data are identified by the id variable "Chr"
+  compare.df <- melt(compare.df) # This line modifies the "compare.df" data frame by melting it.
+The melt() function converts wide-format data into long-format data, where individual rows of data are identified by the id variable.
+In this case, the id variable (which is unchanged) corresponds to the "Chr" column, while the measured variables (which are stacked into a single column of data) correspond to the condition (i.e. variable) and frequency (i.e. value).
+This way, each row is a unique id-variable combination.

-    return(compare.df) #this line returns the final melted data frame
+    return(compare.df) # This line returns the final melted data frame.

 }
 ```